-12.10.
-DIABETES QUESTIONNAIRE (DQF)
+14.6 DIABETES QUESTIONNAIRE (DQF)

-The first section of this instrument is administered to all participants, at the field center or home examination, since it addresses general preventive care practices, family history of diabetes and a physician diagnosis of diabetes if not previously identified in ARIC.
+The first section of this instrument is administered to all participants completing the full Visit 7 examination at the field center, since it addresses general preventive care practices, family history of diabetes and a physician diagnosis of diabetes if not previously identified in ARIC.
 Participants who have diabetes are then asked questions about their history of diabetes, preventive care practices applicable to diabetes, and an assessment of hypoglycemia.